monicahbettencourt/blog/content/posts/from-3000-to-zero.md

 I had three major problems caused by a poorly managed email system:
 - I was missing important incoming messages;
 - The sheer volume of inbox messages was visually distracting;
-- Sometimes this distraction made it difficult to follow my focused studying schedule.
+- Sometimes this distraction made it difficult for me to follow my focused studying schedule.

 ## Planning Stage